C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal numbers.

 Set 2 shows the connection of adding and subtracting thousandths to a number.
 To get the same results, I have to decrease the 2nd term of the addition by 1 thousandth when I add 1 thousandth to the 1st term.
 In subtractions, when I subtract 1 thousandth less, the difference gets 1 thousandth more.

-b) It's your turn to create a set of numbers.
-Describe your pattern, then explain the relationship between the numbers in your pattern.
+b) It is your turn to create a set of numbers that involves an operation.
+Describe your pattern, and explain the relationship between the numbers in your pattern.

 Here is my set: